cornell-ece2400/ece2400-docs/docs/ece2400-sec1-linux.md

 Now that we have source the course setup script we can start to explore the Linux command line.

-3. Linux Command Line
+2. Linux Command Line
 --------------------------------------------------------------------------

-We will using the `ecelinux` workstations and servers which run the Red Hat Enterprise Linux 7 operating system for all of the programming assignments.
+We will using the `ecelinux` servers which run the Red Hat Enterprise Linux 7 operating system for all of the programming assignments.
 The heart of the Linux operating system is the Linux command line.
 This is a text-based console where you can enter commands to interact with the operating system.

-### 3.1 Hello World
+### 2.1 Hello World

 We begin with the ubiquitous "Hello, World" example.
 To display the message "Hello, World" we will use the `echo` command.
 The `echo` command